nirds/learning_angularjs/controllers/slides.md

 !SLIDE
 # Controllers #
-Business logic and behavior are defined in controllers
+Business logic and behavior is defined in controllers

 !SLIDE smbullets
 # Benefits #